hashicorp/consul/website/source/docs/agent/checks.html.md

   to check a simple HTTP operation.
 By default, HTTP checks are `GET` requests unless the `method` field specifies a different method.
 Additional header fields can be set through the `header` field which is a map of lists of strings, e.g. `{"x-foo": ["bar", "baz"]}`.
-By default, HTTP checks are set to 10 seconds.
+By default, HTTP checks will be configured to timeout after 10 seconds.
 If the check interval is less than 10 seconds, the timeout will instead be set to the check interval.
 This means that the check should return before the next check begins.
 It is possible to configure a custom HTTP check timeout value by specifying the `timeout` field in the check definition.
 The output of the check is limited to roughly 4KB.
 Responses larger than this will be truncated.
 HTTP checks also support TLS.
-By default, a valid TLS certificate is expected.
-Certificate verification can be turned off by setting the `tls_skip_verify` field to `true` in the check definition.
+By default, a valid TLS certificate trusted by the _system_ certificate authority roots is expected.
+Certificate verification can be turned off by setting the
+  `tls_skip_verify` field to `true` in the check definition.

 * TCP + Interval - These checks make an TCP connection attempt every Interval